dpsk/FlickrStream/README.md

 FlickrStream
 ============

-Fetch and display photos on flickr
+Fetch and display photos from flickr